anhanh11001/santa-language/README.md

 # SANTA

-Santa is a simple programming language created with Haskell.
-It is written by Le Tran Anh Duc for the final project of Programming Paradigm module in University of Twente.
+Santa is a simple procedural programming language created with Haskell.

 ## FEATURES